By The Wyoming LLC Attorney TeamJan 01, 2019

 Individuals may wish to use an advance directive to place limits on the extraordinary possibilities of modern medical care, particularly if they have little chance of recovery or the burdens outweigh the possible benefits of continued treatment.
 At some point a person may wish for his or her health-care providers to switch over to palliative care, helping the patient live as comfortably as possible while going through the inevitable process of dying.

 It has become more and more common for people to die from the withdrawal of some form of technological support.
-Unfortunately, it is often impossible to determine a person’s wishes once that person no longer has capacity to express him or herself.
+Unfortunately, it is often impossible to determine a person’s wishes once that person no longer has the capacity to express him or herself.
 While there appears to be a societal consensus that individuals have the right to refuse life-sustaining medical interventions—including artificial nutrition and hydration—there is less clarity regarding how to make such decisions when patients cannot speak for themselves.
-Advanced health care directive forms and living will forms can provide much needed clarity.
+Advanced health care directive forms and Living Will forms can provide much needed clarity.

-Without an AHCD, health-care decisions can be difficult for family and loved ones to make on their own.
+Without an AHCD, healthcare decisions can be difficult for family and loved ones to make on their own.
 The case of Terry Schiavo is a tragic example of the difficulties that can arise.
 In Terry’s case, her husband made a decision to remove her life support after several years of incapacity.
 Her parents, however, wanted to keep Terry on life support for as long as possible.
 The result was years of legal battles, attorney fees, medical bills, and heartache.

-Had Terry created an AHCD before her incapacity, she would have been able to declare her wishes and allow her designated agents to make health-care decisions on her behalf without court approval.
+Had Terry created an AHCD before her incapacity, she would have been able to declare her wishes and allow her designated agents to make healthcare decisions on her behalf without court approval.
 Even in less controversial situations, an AHCD can provide the principal’s loved ones with a sense of direction, taking part of the decision-making burden off family members.

 The Wyoming Health Care Decisions Act allows adults and emancipated minors to execute Advance Health Care Directives or AHCDs.
-An AHCD has two primary purposes:

-Unless the AHCD indicates otherwise, a health-care agent’s authority becomes effective when the principal becomes legally incapacitated.
-Incapacity is an individual’s inability to understand the significant benefits, risks, and alternatives to proposed health-care decisions and to make and communicate those decisions to health-care providers.
+Unless the AHCD indicates otherwise, a healthcare agent’s authority becomes effective when the principal becomes legally incapacitated.
+Incapacity is an individual’s inability to understand the significant benefits, risks, and alternatives to proposed healthcare decisions and to make and communicate those decisions to healthcare providers.

 What qualifies as legally incapacitated depends on the state where the person lives and how his or her AHCD defines the term.
-If the AHCD does not specify what constitutes incapacity, the principal’s primary care physician or the primary health-care provider will make the decision.
+If the AHCD does not specify what constitutes incapacity, the principal’s primary care physician or the primary healthcare provider will make the decision.
 Unless the AHCD specifies otherwise, the agent’s power ends when the principal regains capacity.

 An AHCD can allow someone to retain a modicum of choice by making decisions and designating agents while he or she still has the power to do so.
-The alternative may cause a much more severe loss of control, such as in the case of guardianship proceedings, or the appointment of an agent, or authorization of medical procedures that are not in accord with the individual’s wishes.
+The alternative may cause a much more severe loss of control, such as in the case of guardianship proceedings, the appointment of an agent, or the authorization of medical procedures that are not in accord with the individual’s wishes.